whisthq/whist/main-webserver/app/blueprints/README.md

 # Module Structure

-At the module level, the code is separated between AWS, mail, admin, payment, auth, and celery blueprints (post and get request handlers)
+At the module level, the code is separated between AWS, mail, admin, payment, and auth (post and get request handlers).

 ## Admin